codaamok/PSShlink/docs/Save-ShlinkUrlQrCode.md

 ### -Size
 Specify the pixel width you want for your generated shortcodes.
 The same value will be applied to the height.
-If omitted, the default is 300.
+If omitted, the default configuration of your Shlink server is used.

 ```yaml
 Type: Int32